patoline/patoline/src/decap/doc/Parsers.typ

 parser by using the variable ##_loc## for the global position and ##_loc_id## for the position of the left member of the rule named ##id##.

-We give bellow a more complete example, which should work with the above definition of ##locate##:
+We give below a more complete example, which should work with the above definition of ##locate##:

 ### OCaml